RL$^3$: Boosting Meta Reinforcement Learning via RL inside RL$^2$: RL 3

-This dependency helps meta-training in \rlcube with temporal-difference based learning algorithms.
-Without conditioning on Q-estimates, error in $\bar{V}^*(\bar{b})$ would instead increase as $t \rightarrow \infty$, as the meta-critic would be conditioned on a larger history, which could destabilize the meta-value learning for all preceding belief states during meta-training.
+This dependency helps meta-training in \rlcube when using temporal-difference learning algorithms.
+Without conditioning on $Q$-estimates, the error in $\bar{V}^*(\bar{b})$ could instead grow as $t \to \infty$, since the meta-critic must condition on an increasingly large experience history $\Upsilon$.
+This could destabilize meta-value learning across all preceding belief states during meta-training.